-If, at the end of Step 2, there is still at least one connected node (feasible composition) for each trip, then the remaining transition graphs are used as input for Model 2 with the additional restriction $F(x,y) \leq L$.
+If, at the end of Step 2, there still exists at least one node for each trip, then each reduced transition graph still contains a path from source to sink.
+In that case, the remaining transition graphs are used as input for Model 2 with the additional restriction $F(x, y) \le L$.